DominicBreuker/deep-learning-essentials/README.md

 Use at your own risk.
 You are for sure encountering lots of obstacles in getting started ;)

+## Compatibility

+Currently, you must use Python 3 to run this stuff.
+Do `python --version` and make sure it says something like 3.x.x

 ## Overview of content

 ### images